neal-logan/6190dockerk8s/README.md

+## ML in the Cloud
-# Basic example of a ML pipeline and dockerfile intended for deployment to Kubernetes/Azure
+Basic example of a ML pipeline and dockerfile intended for deployment to Kubernetes/Azure